 Please contact to Dr. Kitamura via E-mail: Takashi.Kitamura at UTSouthwestern.edu

-If you are looking for a position as a post-doc or a grad student at Kitamura Lab, please send an email to Dr. Kitamura with a cover letter (describing your past projects and career goals), your CV and the names, emails and phone numbers of two references.
+If you are looking for a position as a Post-Doc, Research Assistant or Grad Student at Kitamura Lab, please send an email to Dr. Kitamura with a cover letter (describing your past projects and career goals), your CV and the names, emails and phone numbers of two references.

 - Kyushu University (2002), Biology